 Scot (Dad) is a computer programmer, a very good trumpet player, and an amazing father.
 He is also frequently referred to as a Vulcan (everything must be logical) and has been called Spock and Lenny (as in Leonard Nimoy) throughout his life.
 Yes some call him Scotty as well.
 He is a huge Star Trek fan and, well, anything sci-fi will do.
 Scot has instilled his love of science fiction on our three children, as well, and the house is overrun with little Trekkies.
 He is also a mathematician and I am very thankful for that, because I can only help my kids with basic math questions and anything above algebra is just gibberish in my mind.

 Katie ,my oldest child, was born with a trumpet in her mouth and has been tooting her own horn ever since.
-If you are playing a trivia game, you will want Katie on your side, however, if you are forming a synchronized swimming team, you will want to look elsewhere.
+She is very intelligent and if you are playing a trivia game, you will want Katie on your side, however, if you are forming a synchronized swimming team, you will want to look elsewhere.
 She loves to play holiday songs in the spring, just to see if anyone is paying attention and she loves to wear mismatched socks, just because she can.
-Katie is a Junior in college where she is studying music education and trumpet performance, as well as dabbling in mathematics (her other love).
-She is an incredibly good student and an amazing trumpet player.
-She hopes to become a teacher/band director when she graduates.
+Katie recently graduated with her Master of Music and is an amazing trumpet player. .

-Joey is in ninth grade and is also very intelligent and does well in school.
+Joey is a college Freshman and is also very intelligent and does well in school.
 He has a black belt in Taekwondo and he plays the banjo.
 Yes I said banjo (we had fun finding a banjo teacher in the Pacific Northwest).
-He is also a percussionist who loves playing mallets.
+He is also an amazing award winning percussionist who loves playing mallets.
 Joey has an incredible sense of humor and I love just sitting and talking and laughing with him.
-He wants to be a music teacher, like his sister, when he grows up but I also think he might follow in his father’s footsteps by working with computers, his other love.
-Only time will tell.
+He is studying music in college and absolutely loves it.

 Then there is me (Debbie).
 I am the mother of these wonderful kids, wife to a wonderful man, and I am thankful that I get to be a part of this craziness.
 I home-school Sam and I love getting to spend my time hanging out with this amazing group of individuals.